MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

-In this project I demonstrate the application of various Retrieval-Augmented Generation (RAG) techniques, creating an ensemble pipeline that answers questions about my grandfather's memoir.
-The techniques implimented are often used in the natural language processing and information retrieval applications.
-The findings reveal how enhancements like reranking and context enrichment through an ensemble approach can significantly improve retrieval success rates.
+How do you have a conversation with the past?
+In this deeply personal project, I've brought my grandfather's memoir to life using cutting-edge Retrieval-Augmented Generation (RAG) techniques.
+By creating an ensemble pipeline that combines vector search, reranking, and context enrichment, I've built a system that can answer questions about his life with accuracy.
+The project not only preserves family history but also demonstrates how modern NLP techniques can breathe new life into static documents, creating an interactive bridge between generations.

 ## **Loan Fraud Detection ([Link](https://github.com/MattPickard/Project_Portfolio/tree/main/Loan_Fraud_Detection_Project))**